containers/podman/docs/source/markdown/podman-network-create.1.md

 Set driver specific options.

-For the `bridge` driver the following options are supported: `mtu` and `vlan`.
+All drivers accept the `mtu` option.
 The `mtu` option sets the Maximum Transmission Unit (MTU) and takes an integer value.

+Additionally the `bridge` driver supports the following option:
-The `vlan` option assign VLAN tag and enables vlan\_filtering.
+- `vlan`: This option assign VLAN tag and enables vlan\_filtering.
 Defaults to none.

+The `macvlan` driver supports the following options:
+- `parent`: The host device which should be used for the macvlan interface.
+Defaults to the default route interface.
+- `mode`: This options sets the specified macvlan mode on the interface.
+Supported values are `bridge`, `private`, `vepa`, `passthru`.
+Defaults to `bridge`.

 #### **--gateway**